Device: State Trigger Node

 The Device: State Trigger can be configured with one or more specific devices, a selection of tags, or both.
 When a device that matches anything in the selection reports state, the workflow will trigger.
 See the device query documentation for more info about how ID and tag matching works.

-In the above example, the workflow will be triggered whenever any device with the floor
+In the above example, the workflow will trigger whenever any device with the type=Smoke Detector

 Batch Behavior